Your bones are living tissue that require movement and exercise to remain healthy.

 That’s why it’s really important to discuss consult your doctor or physiotherapist prior to using a vibration machine.

-Researchers have different opinions and there isn’t a clear answer about the effectiveness of WBV.
-But I’m excited to see what new research uncovers.
+Researchers have different opinions and there isn’t a clear answer about the effectiveness of WBV, yet.
+However, we’re excited to see what new research uncovers.